Pink dress of Marilyn Monroe

 Marilyn Monroe wore a shocking pink dress in the 1953 film Gentlemen Prefer Blondes, directed by Howard Hawks.
-The dress was created by the costume designer William "Billy" Travilla and used in one of the most famous scenes of the film when she performed "Diamonds Are a Girl's Best Friend", which subsequently became the subject of numerous imitations, significantly from Madonna in the music video for her 1985 song "Material Girl".
+The dress was created by the costume designer William "Billy" Travilla and used in one of the most famous scenes of the film when she performed "Diamonds Are a Girl's Best Friend", which subsequently became the subject of numerous imitations, significantly by Madonna in the music video for her 1985 song "Material Girl".